NVIDIA/bare-metal-manager-core/README.md

 If you're new or bored, feel free to do one of these:

 - How to configure libvirt for qemu based PXE booting on EFI
-- How to configure DHCP relay to the docker-compose constellation
 - Document how to run the Ci/CD tests that gitlab does, locally

 ## If you see something, say something